top of page

 Celebrate and uplift election workers, voters, and the election process.
 Center and humanize those behind the scenes - election officials and workers who make sure elections are conducted with accuracy.
 They are facing threats of violence, many quitting, following strategic MAGA Republican attacks.
 Spotlight and celebrate election workers so they don’t remain abstracted and easier to demonize.
 Drop paywalls for election coverage.
 Write a how-to guide for voting and pin the digital version to the top of your homepage.
 Explain how to get involved in local politics and elections.
 Democratize your newsroom by establishing a citizen’s agenda - ask voters about the coverage they need as they head to the polls.
 Make your newsroom a one-stop shop for voters in your community.

 Don’t set aside your moral judgment when covering obvious lies and bigotry.
 It’s immoral to normalize liars and racists when you know they are those things.
 A candidate’s pursuit of a political office does not give them automatic legitimacy or excuse them from adhering to basic norms of society and democratic politics.
-Be like the Wisconsin Examiner and call out a renowned liar and bigot (and his party-wide supporters) when he employs Nazi rhetoric.
+Be like the Wisconsin Examiner and call out a renowned liar and bigot when he employs Nazi rhetoric.

 substantive-coverage